Last Updated:

 What are some natural remedies for getting rid of silverfish?

 If you find silverfish in your home, there are a few things you can do to get rid of them.
 One option is to use traps.
-You can purchase commercial traps or make your own using a container and some sticky tape.

-If you have household pets you want to avoid using toxic chemicals to rid yourselves of silverfish.
 There are a few natural methods of preventing and removing these pests from your house.
-All of these remedies can be found at your local grocery or hardware store.
+These remedies can be found at your local grocery or hardware store.

-Earwigs and spiders are natural enemies of silverfish but you don’t necessarily want those insects in your house either!
+Earwigs and spiders are natural enemies of silverfish, but you don’t necessarily want those insects in your house, either!

 Diatomaceous Earth

-Diatomaceous earth is a white powder that is made from the fossilized remains of algae.
-It works by dehydrating and killing silverfish when they come into contact with it.
-It is quite safe to use around children and pets as long as it is kept out of reach.
+Diatomaceous earth is a white powder made from algae’s fossilized remains.
+It dehydrates and kills silverfish when they come into contact with it.

 To use diatomaceous earth, sprinkle it around areas where the silverfish prefer to live or where they are likely to enter your home.
-You can also put some into a container with holes punched in the lid and set it near an infestation.

 Silverfish Traps

-Another option is to make your own traps using a glass container and some sticky tape.
-Bait the trap with food scraps that silverfish like such as flour, cereal, or paper.
+Bait the trap with food scraps that silverfish like, such as flour, cereal, or paper.
 Check the trap regularly and dispose of any dead insects you catch.

 Newspaper Trap

 You can also create a wet newspaper trap.
 Soak a piece of newspaper in water and wring it out so that it is damp but not dripping.
-Place the wet newspaper in an area where you have seen silverfish and check it regularly.
-The silverfish will be attracted to the moisture and crawl inside where they will drown.

 Once you have caught some silverfish, you can release them into the wild or dispose of them however you see fit.
-Just be sure to clean up any leftover food that may have attracted them in the first place.

 Cedar Oil

-Cedar oil along with essential oils like lavender, eucalyptus, and tea tree oil can also be used to repel silverfish.
 Simply add a few drops of the oil to a cotton ball and place it in areas where you have seen silverfish activity.
-Or better still if you have a diffuser place it in the problem area and let it do its work.

-Be sure to vacuum and clean regularly as silverfish prefer dirty environments.
 Wash all bedding, towels, and clothes in hot water to kill any eggs that may be present.
-Store food in airtight containers and keep your kitchen and bathroom free of clutter.
+Store food in airtight containers and keep your kitchen and bathroom clutter-free.

 Silica gel packets are often found in shoe boxes and new clothing purchases.
 These packets can help to absorb moisture and prevent silverfish from infesting these items.

-Borax (boric acid) is a powder that can be used as an insecticide against silverfish.
-It works by dehydrating and killing silverfish when they come into contact with it.
 To use boric acid, mix it with equal parts flour and sugar to form a paste.
 Apply the paste to areas where silverfish are present and wait for them to come into contact with it.

 Conclusion